osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 if you use `-x` on import but not on update, osm2pgsql will detect that you used that option on import and also use it on update.

-The name of the flat node file specified on the command line is converted to an absolute file name and stored in the `flat_node_file` property.
-That means that osm2pgsql will find that flat node file again even if you start it from a different current working directory.
-If you need to move the flat node file somewhere else, you can do that.
-The next time you run osm2pgsql, add the `--flat-nodes` option again with the new file name and osm2pgsql will use the new name and update the properties table accordingly.
+The name of the flat node and style files specified on the command line are converted to absolute file names and stored in the `flat_node_file` and `style` property, respectively.
+That means that osm2pgsql will find the files again even if you start it from a different current working directory.
+If you need to move the flat node or style file somewhere else, you can do that.
+The next time you run osm2pgsql, add the `--flat-nodes` or `-S, --style` option again with the new file name and osm2pgsql will use the new name and update the properties table accordingly.

 The `current_timestamp` and `import_timestamp` properties are not set if the input file(s) don't contain timestamps on the OSM objects.
 (Timestamps in